revanthyarabarla/HOSPITAL-MANAGEMENT-SYSTEM/README.md

 ## Getting Started
-To run the Hwalth Care Plus System locally, follow these steps:
+To run the Hospital Management System locally, follow these steps:

 ## Prerequisites